May 2023

 The BSc (Hons) Animal Management (Top Up) Degree has been designed to enable graduates of the Foundation Degree in Animal Management to ‘top-up’ their qualification to a full Bachelor of Science Honours Degree.
 Applications are also invited from applicants with passes in comparable Level 5 modules from other institutions.

 Nescot have been running a successful BSc Top-Up for a number of years.
-The course has been refreshed for 2022 entry to focus on the contemporary challenges faced in the land-based sector, in particular conservation and climate change.
+It focuses on the contemporary challenges faced in the land-based sector, in particular conservation and climate change.

 All modules are at Level 6 and are subject to confirmation: